Guide to Visiting Taipei, Taiwan for the First Time

 Orange Hotel Ximending Taipei

 I recommend Orange Hotel Ximending because it’s the nicest and most affordable hotel that is only 3 minute walk to Taipei Main Station.
-I know there are travelers out there for whatever reason they need to get to Taoyuan Airport easily.
+I know there are travelers out there, for whatever reason, who need to get to Taoyuan Airport easily.
 Because riding the Airport MRT at Taipei Main Station will only take 1 hour to get to Taoyuan Airport.

 Orange Hotel Ximending: Check Rates